Code-Institute-Submissions/Francesca-Lupu-Resume-Milestone2/README.md

 * Contact me: In this page the visitors of the website can contact me.
 There is a form and filling up name, email address and message (and pressing "Submit") I will receive the message on my email.
 The form has some validation requirements: the name has to be filled in, the email address will be valid just if all the jQuery requirements are met and the message has to be long at least 10 characters.
-After all the requirements are met and the "Submit" button is been pressed an alert will inform the visitor if the message is been sent or not.
+After all the requirements are met and the "Send" button is been pressed an alert will inform the visitor if the message is been sent or not.
 If the message is been sent correctly the form will be cleared after pressing "OK" on the alert.